-improve saving incentives by reducing management charges, and by requiring all employers to offer a 3% matching pension contribution on banded earnings to partcipating employees.
-It has been forecast that the scheme will serve between 6 and 10 million people, equal to one out of every four people of working age, and will receive contributions worth £8 billion annually, 60% of which is projected to be new saving.3

-The long term viability of the NEST will depend upon the extent of voluntary participation among eligible employees.
-The success or failure of the scheme will profoundly influence the future of pensions provion in the UK, and will have important implications for the wider group of countries that face similar pension challenges to those of the UK.4 Nevertheless, despite the role played by myopia in motivating the NEST's introduction, little is currently understood about the implications of myopic preferences for pensions design in a realistic policy environment.
+The introduction of the NEST reflects a contemporary trend toward greater reliance on DC pension provision in the (third tier) private sector of the UK, and a similar trend among OECD countries more generally.2 It is being introduced following recommendations made by the Pensions Commission (2005), which found that administration costs made it unprofitable for existing private sector pension providers to serve employees on modest incomes.
+The NEST is consequently designed to improve saving incentives by reducing management charges, and by requiring all employers to offer a 3% matching pension contribution on banded earnings to participating employees.
+It has been forecast that the scheme will serve between 6 and 10 million people - one out of every four people of working age - and will receive contributions worth £8 billion annually, 60% of which is projected to be new saving.
+The success or failure of the scheme will have a profound influence on the future of the UK pensions system, and will have important implications for the wider group of countries that face similar challenges due to population ageing.